dotnet/AspNetCore.Docs/aspnetcore/grpc/dotnet-grpc.md

 * Create a Protobuf reference from  a remote file specified by a URL.
 * Ensure the correct gRPC package dependencies are added to the project.

-For example, the `Grpc.AspNetCore` package is added to the web app. `Grpc.AspNetCore` contains gRPC server and client libraries, and tooling support.
+For example, the `Grpc.AspNetCore` package is added to a web app. `Grpc.AspNetCore` contains gRPC server and client libraries and tooling support.
 Alternatively, the `Grpc.Net.Client`, `Grpc.Tools` and `Google.Protobuf` packages, which contain only the gRPC client libraries and tooling support, are added to a Console app.

 ### Add file

-The `add-file` command is used to add local files on disk as Protobuf references.
-The file paths provided can be:
+The `add-file` command is used to add local files on disk as a Protobuf references.
+The file paths provided:

-* Relative to the current directory or absolute paths.
+* Can be relative to the current directory or absolute paths.
-* May contain wild cards for pattern-based file globbing.
+* May contain wild cards for pattern-based file [globbing](https://wikipedia.org/wiki/Glob_(programming)).

 If any files are outside the project directory, a `Link` element is added to display the file under the folder `Protos` in Visual Studio.